Union of the Peoples of Cameroon: Movement in exile

 In 1954, the new French High Commissioner Roland Pré was determined to liquidate the UPC.
 The party leaders are gathered in Douala to facilitate their surveillance and carry out judicial harassment against them.
 Abel Kingué, the vice-president, is thus prosecuted for "contempt of court" for a case dating back to 1951; Pierre Penda, a member of the steering committee, is the subject of five consecutive cases; Félix-Roland Moumié is prosecuted for "defamation and insult"; and Ruben Um Nyobè is convicted of "libelous denunciation".
 Roland Pré is currently conducting a purge within the judicial system, sending back to France magistrates deemed "too soft" in their repression of the UPC.
 Cameroonian law enforcement agencies and organizations close to the administration (including the Rassemblement des populations du Cameroun) are mobilized to prevent UPC public meetings and speeches.
 The control of private correspondence is becoming systematic, while activists' homes are frequently searched.

 After the first revolt in May 1955, suppressed by the French colonial authority at the time, the party was dissolved by a decree dated 13 July 1955, and its leaders were forced to go into exile in Kumba in the British Southern Cameroons, then in Cairo, Conakry, Accra and Beijing.

 On 28 January 1956 the UPC presented its position in a declaration to the international press signed by Félix-Roland Moumié (President), Ruben Um Nyobè (Secretary General) and the two Vice-Presidents, Ernest Ouandié and Abel Kingué.
 They called for reunification of French- and British-administered areas as an independent state.

 Ruben Um Nyobè was killed in the bush on 13 September 1958.
 Félix-Roland Moumié would be poisoned in Geneva in October 1960, by the French secret service.
 The UPC continued its armed struggle until the arrest in August 1970 of Ernest Ouandié, who was shot six months later on 15 January 1971.
 Meanwhile, another leader of UPC, Osendé Afana, was killed in the south-east on 15 March 1966.

 Revival

 After a long period of hiding, the UPC officially re-surfaced in 1991 with the return to multiparty politics in Cameroon.
 The party held Congresses more or less unitary in 1991, 1996, 1998, 2002, 2004 and 2007.
 In 1997 the UPC presented an official candidate for president, Professor Henri Hogbe Nlend.
 He came second behind the incumbent President Paul Biya.
 Another attempt to nominate a member of UPC was made in 2004 with Dr. Samuel Mack Kit, but this nomination was rejected by the Supreme Court, ostensibly due to an incomplete application.
 The UPC has been elected to parliament and ministers to the government of Cameroon until 2007.

+Symbolism

+The black crab on the national flag chosen by the UPC represented the etymology of the name of Cameroon from Portuguese Camarões.
+Furthermore, the UPC wanted to revert the name of Cameroon to Kamerun.
+This was not because they wanted a return to German colonialism but they saw that as a symbol of their goal of a united Cameroon.